 Although there is no immediate danger of volcanic disaster, a research carried out by a team from University of Leeds, headed by Dr Carolina Pagli, reveals that melting glaciers in Iceland and other polar regions have reduced the mass of the Arctic ice-cap, and hence the pressure exerted by the ice on the land beneath it.
 Absence of sufficient pressure, allows the rock deep within the Earthâs surface, to melt easily and the extra magma be thrown up through the active volcanoes.

 In addition to the trauma caused by these effects, costs and human effort involved in addressing these calamities is tremendous; Needless to say that it is impossible to accurately estimate loss of life, property and income/revenue.
 We could, however, reduce emission of carbon dioxide by preserving the natural carbon sinks of dense forest cover and fresh water sources.
-It is a well known fact that trees absorb carbon dioxide during their vital photosynthesis process, and release the much required oxygen, thereby, providing a mutual win-win situation for life on earth.
+We should also try to find out which food was received in the temperature danger zone.
+It is a well-known fact that trees absorb carbon dioxide during their vital photosynthesis process, and release the much required oxygen, thereby, providing a mutual win-win situation for life on earth.
 Reduced dependency on fossilized fuels and stringent emission control measures will also help to slow down global warming.